cockroachdb/docs/v2.1/stop-a-node.md

 ## Examples

-### Stop a Node from the Machine Where It's Running
+### Stop a node from the machine where it's running

 1. SSH to the machine where the node is running.